brunialti/MENWIZ/README.txt

   menu object, whenever a value is changed inside the menus, the program has direct access to that value via its own (binded) variable
-- built in 6-buttons and 4-buttons modes; the user can overload the  built-in mode, implementing its own navigation callback (e.g. 3-buttons mode, analog buttons, rotary encoders etc)
+- built in 6-buttons and 4-buttons modes; the user can overload the  built-in mode, implementing its own navigation callback (e.g. analog buttons, rotary encoders etc)
-- EEPROM support to save and load variables from EEPROM non volatile mamory; it is possible to disable EEPROM support to spare some memory
+- EEPROM support to save and load variables to/from EEPROM non volatile mamory; it is possible to disable EEPROM support to spare some memory
 - use of F() operator to store menu strings in progmem to save the heap (starting from V 1.0).
 - menu objects behaviours
 - Quick tour user manual

+WHAT IS NEW IN THE LATEST VERSION
+Latest version: V 1.1.0 (December 17 2012):

+- collapsed menu behaviour (a compact way to display menus)
+- reduced footprint: until you do not use sprintf, the library can save 1.5kbyte
+- changed addUsrMenu call interface

 KNOWN LIMITATIONS AND BUGS

-The method addUsrNav in 1.0.1 version supports the 6 buttons model only.
-It could work improperly with 4 buttons.
-With release 1.0.1 if you want to use addUsrNav with "4 buttons" you can patch the sketch code as following:

-extern byte MW_navbtn; // let available the MENWIZ internal variable ...
-// in setup() *after* addusrnav call insert the following line MW_navbtn=4;  // force 4 buttons mode

-The next version will change addUsrNav with explicit declaration of user implemented buttons.
+t.b.d.

+BACKWARD COMPATIBILITY

+starting from versione 1.1.0 addUsrMenu has 2 args instead of 1.
+The second arg is the number of buttons emulated by the call back function

-BACKWARD COMPATIBILITY: addMenu and addItams now requires F() operator for strings, read manual!
+strating from version 1.0.0 addMenu and addItems requires F() operator for strings

 Warnings: